Updated: Jul 31

 Nonetheless, like the narcissistic psychopath in the White House, Epstein is merely emblematic of a profoundly sick society, and not a one-of-a-kind bad guy.
 The illness for which Epstein was a symptom won't go away after November 3, nor will the world be purged of sexual predators with the breakup of Epstein's massive estate in favour of his so-called victims.

-Having been a child abused by the Christian Brothers in the 1950’s and 60’s (see https://www.francescorizzuto.com/blog/what-s-wrong-with-pedophile-priests) I’m surely the last person you’d expect to defend the Epstein/Trump tag team over allegations of raping underage girls; or raping anyone for that matter, even mature women in Bergdorf dressing rooms (https://www.francescorizzuto.com/post/she-s-giving-dirty-old-men-a-bad-name).
+As child abused by the Christian Brothers in the late 1950’s (see https://www.francescorizzuto.com/blog/what-s-wrong-with-pedophile-priests), I’m surely the last person you’d expect to defend the Epstein/Maxwell team or Donald Trump over allegations of raping underage girls; or raping anyone for that matter, even mature women in Bergdorf dressing rooms (https://www.francescorizzuto.com/post/she-s-giving-dirty-old-men-a-bad-name).

-An adult man or woman having sexual relations with a minor may not be guilty of rape per se; nonetheless, he/she may still be guilty of having engaged in sex acts with an underage person where prohibited in a particular jurisdiction.
+An adult male or female having sexual relations with a minor may not be guilty of rape per se; nonetheless, he/she may still be guilty of having engaged in sex acts with an underage person where prohibited in a particular jurisdiction.
 How ‘underage’ is defined varies from state to state and country to country.
-The two so-called crimes, rape and sex with a minor, are not the same, although rape can involve both definitions.
-The underage party may have consented to the sex acts, while rape always implies a lack of consent on the part of at least one party.
+These two so-called crimes, rape and sex with a minor, are not the same, although rape can involve both definitions.
+The underage party may have consented to the sex acts, while rape always implies a lack of consent on the part of at least one participant, hence, ‘the victim.’

 The recommendation comes from personal experience.